CSBP-CPSE/OpenTabulate/README.md

 ## Optional dependencies

-To process sources with the `full_addr` key, an address parser is required.
+To process sources with the `address_str` key, an address parser is required.
 Below are the currently supported address parsers.

 - [libpostal](https://github.com/openvenues/libpostal) (and [pypostal](https://github.com/openvenues/pypostal) for Python bindings)